 ADP DCE is the newest wafer thinning technique and is a similar process to wet etching.
 Instead of using liquid, dry chemical etching uses plasma or etchant gases to remove material.
 This process uses a mixture of Argon (Ar) and tetrafluoromethane (CF4) to thin the substrates.
-To perform the thinning process, either a high kinetic energy particle beam is shot at the target wafer, chemicals react with the wafer surface, or a combination of both.
+To perform the thinning process, either a high kinetic energy particle beam is shot at the target wafer or chemicals react with the wafer surface, or a combination of both.
 Dry etching removes ~20µm/min and there is no mechanical stress or chemicals necessary, so this method is able to produce very thin wafers with high yield.

 Back grinding is a process that removes silicon from the back surface of a wafer.
 We provide grinding on our own substrates or on customer supplied wafers.
 We process bare and device patterned wafers with high yield and offer wafer thinning to customer specifications.

 - Final wafer thickness for 50μm to 200μm: ≥ 50μm